imathrock/CNNs-in-C/README.md

 - Should not happen.
 But submit a pull request or email me or something

 **Poor accuracy**
-- There is no batchnorm yet
+- The batchnorm is kinda broken and I am not willing to waste time fixing it.
 - Try adjusting learning rate or number of epochs
 - Check if dataset files are properly downloaded